Monster Soul: Black Airs

 A golem who appears as a human girl.
 She is the self-described pop idol of the monster world, often behaving in a spoiled fashion.
 Her body is made of sand that she uses to attack or create a harp for musical enchantments.
-She has a human mother, while her golem father and tribe died in a desert rainfall, which Tooran survived due to her half-human heritage.
+She has a human mother while her golem father died in a desert rainfall, which Tooran survived due to being half-human.